imregabor/lc-tcp-tools/README.md

 Contents
 --------

-  - `replay-demo`: browser based visualization of capture contents

-  - `ws-server`: node.js tool to forward TCP traffic from effects computer (or replay tool) to websocet based server
+  - `ws-server/`: `node.js` server for forwarding TCP traffic from effects computer (or replay tool) to websocet based server, serving `replay-demo` and `vis` compiled pages,

+  - `replay-demo/`: browser based visualization of captured state from `ws-server` with limited manual interactions

+  - `vis/`: browser based real time effects using Web Audio.
+Data is forwarded to `ws-server` for routing to the hardvare or for browser based display

   - `packet-dump.js`: node.js tool to capture TCP traffic from effects computer with timestamps